IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 #### Design changes

-On one hand we have the advocation of security from the stakeholder government, while on the other hand the client wants a not too complicated application.
+On one hand, we have the importance of security from the stakeholder government, while on the other hand the client wants a not too complicated application.
 One of the requirements of the client was that there would be no authentication process this contradicts the recommendation of having a login and password for security reasons.
-We can try to solve this conflict by creating a application that will be secure without the need for passwords.
+We can try to solve this conflict by creating an application that will be secure without the need for passwords.

 #### References